jpratt9/john-pratt.com/src/frontend/content/posts/cicd-tools-comparison/index.md

 If you're just dipping your toes into CI/CD, you'll want a tool that doesn't feel like a chore to set up.
 You need a gentle learning curve and simple configuration.
 For that, both [GitLab CI/CD](https://about.gitlab.com/stages-devops-lifecycle/continuous-integration/) and [CircleCI](https://circleci.com/) are fantastic starting points.

 GitLab CI/CD is a no-brainer if your code already lives in GitLab.
 The integration is baked right in.
-All you have to do is drop a `.gitlab-ci.yml` file into your repository, and boom—you have a pipeline.
+All you have to do is drop a `.gitlab-ci.yml` file into your repository, and boom - you have a pipeline.
 It completely removes the headache of hooking two different systems together.

 CircleCI is also a crowd-pleaser for newcomers.
 It has a clean UI, the YAML configuration is well-documented and easy to follow, and the free tier is generous enough for small projects or just playing around.
 On the other hand, a powerhouse like [Jenkins](https://www.jenkins.io/), while incredibly flexible, often demands more effort in setup and maintenance, making it a better fit for folks who already have some experience.